 58. False Goat’s Beard (Astilbe)

-A member of the Saxifragaceae plant family, Astilbe is a genus containing 18 species of flowering plants that are native to North America and Asia.
+A member of the Saxifragaceae plant family, Astilbe is a genus containing 18 flowering plants native to North America and Asia.
 They are commonly called false spirea or false goat’s beard.

 The plants produce clumps of dense, green foliage and prominent, flame-like spikes of feathery-looking flowers.
-They blossom in shades of red, pink, and lavender, as well as white and cream.
+They blossom in shades of red, pink, lavender, white, and cream.
 They prefer water-logged conditions, making them an excellent choice for planting near a pond or in clay or poorly draining soil.

 60. Lily of the Valley (Convallaria majalis)